Search This Blog

 The Caresses

 Elizabeth’s recollection of caresses from Ross are another red herring as they also do not in anyway undermine the occurrence of acquaintance rape by Ross.
-With acquaintance rape, where there is a history between the two and some romantic feeling by the perpetrator towards the victim, it is probably more to be expected that during the act and sexual contact with the victim, that this would include kisses and caresses from the perpetrator.
-The same applies for
+With acquaintance rape, where there is a history between the two and some romantic feeling by the perpetrator towards the victim, it is probably more to be expected that during the act and sexual contact with the victim, that this would include kisses and caresses from the perpetrator at some point during the intercourse, before or after the taking by force.
+This would likely be the case e

-Elizabeth in her situation and even with Ross's anger and then his gradually declining anger, that he would kiss and caress her during the course of his act.
-The issue is not the caresses but that they were unwanted and more importantly that there was no specific suggestion that the caresses were reciprocated by Elizabeth.
-So it is a distraction to dwell on the caresses that Elizabeth reflected Ross gave her, because in any event Graham narrated Ross doing other sexual acts before taking her by force.
+ven with Ross's anger and then particularly during his gradually declining anger.
+The issue is not the caresses but that they were unwanted and more importantly that there was no specific suggestion that the caresses were reciprocated by Elizabeth in order to support a case for obvious consent by way of sexual reciprocation.
+It would be a distraction to dwell on the caresses that Elizabeth reflected Ross gave her, because in any event Graham narrated Ross doing other sexual acts before taking her by force.
 Graham described that after turning her face to avoid him kissing her, that Ross ‘…,caught her (Elizabeth) again, and this time began to kiss her with intense passion, to which anger had given an extra relish, before anger was lost.’
 Despite this being described as a ‘passionate’ kiss from Ross (which some might still see romantically), it was still part of the unwanted sexual advances to elizabeth which the caresses are part of too.
 Elizabeth responded to that kiss by smacking Ross's face and thereafter asking him to “Let me go, Ross!”

-There should be no doubt that the level of aggression from Ross may have varied at points during the act as it progressed.
+There should be no doubt that the level of aggression from Ross may have varied at points during his act against Elizabeth as it progressed.
 Especially if Elizabeth overpowered by this initially angry but in any case determined strong man, adopted either the freeze or flop panic response of 'The five Fs typical victim responses during a rape'.
-Though this may mean she stopped resisting (as Morwenna did with Reverend Ossis Whitworth before she started to refuse him completely), any such lack of resistance after the ‘taking’ does not mean a change and increase of willingness as Ross may have believed.
-But when he met Elizabeth at Sawle Graveyard three years later and kissed her farewell, Graham continue his suggestions that the sexual advances from the 'May incident' were unwanted and unromantic as he wrote that the kisses at the Graveyard were
+Though this may mean Elizabeth stopped resisting (as Morwenna did with Reverend Ossie Whitworth before she started to refuse him completely), any such lack of resistance after the ‘taking’ does not mean a change by Elizabeth to consenting.
+It is wrong for consent to be perceived just because the victim stops (or has given up) resisting.
+Sexual reciprocation would be the ultimate evidence of this.
+But when Ross met Elizabeth at Sawle Graveyard three years later and kissed her farewell, Graham continue his suggestions that the sexual advances from the 'May incident' were unwanted and unromantic as he wrote that the kisses at the Graveyard were

 (Part 4) Finally!!
 Winston Graham Confirms A Case Of Rape

 Of course while Elizabeth's firm testimony is powerful, the greatest authority of all goes to the omniscient Winston Graham who is the story's creator.
 As the all seeing and all knowing, Winston Graham has the final say in his capacity as narrator and author.
-While readers may assume that Graham was silent on the question of rape in respect of Ross Poldark's behaviour for that May incident but was not in respect of Reverend Whitworth, this is not quite correct at all.
-He did speak out in two ways.
+While readers may assume that Graham was silent on the question of rape in respect of Ross Poldark's behaviour for that May incident, but was not in respect of Reverend Whitworth, this is not quite correct at all.
+Winston Graham did speak out in two ways.
 Firstly, most astute readers will have picked up that in the last book 'Bella Poldark', when Ross was taken to Trenwith after being involved in an accident, Graham narrated that '...Amadora,...in all ignorance put him in the very bedroom where he (Ross) had taken Elizabeth against her will twenty seven or more years ago ...'
 (Internal Book 5 Chapter 8) By repeating Ross's admission as narration Winston Graham confirmed this as a fact of the story.
 He was blunt about what Ross had done and did not do what the average perpetrator might do (including Ross) and add on to this admission in order to soften the wrongdoing or divert to a red herring.
+So Graham did not confirm that it was nevertheless 'not so much against' Elizabeth's will.

 The book 'Bella Poldark' where Graham endorsed Ross's admission of rape, was published in 2002.
 However as a second way of speaking out on the rape as rape, and this being in accordance with how he narrated that Ross in the first book - first edition had defined rape, Graham showed consistency in his position and once again with absolutely no framing like Ross did to allow for a softer consideration of the 'May incident'.
 This was in an interview he gave to the Radio Time magazine edition dated, 11th September 1977.
 Ahead of the second season of the 70s version of Poldark for the BBC aired in the UK, Graham wrote a piece for the magazine about the leading characters and introducing some new ones.
 In that he recapped the story thus far stating that when Elizabeth agreed to marry George 'Ross, goaded beyond endurance, calls upon her (Elizabeth) and takes her by force.'
 Having already discussed that a violent taking applies when a victim is not freely offering and giving consent to be taken, the same applies with force.
 Force is used when there is resistance, which Ross stated Elizabeth did do before the first shock.
 Hence this is yet another reference and author confirmation that Elizabeth was taken against her will.
 It is both inscrutable and perplexing to propose that this was an episode where there was consent when all parties agree that there was not.
 Certainly it is hard to imagine that if this was not an incident of rape and Ross was in fact innocent of this, that Graham would make his two statements of Elizabeth taken against her will and again by force, and do so without some qualification.
 Instead for him, it was as simple as that, and as the omniscient narrator/author Graham's statements and the tone of them in respect of Ross's behaviour to Elizabeth on 9th May 1793 serve as a clear no nonsense judgement of Rape.
 This is as per the carnal law on this and Ross's own understanding of this too.
 Therefore in light of this and all the above, the same finding of rape is also made here too